Looking for housing in the Netherlands? Here’s what you need to know, from renting and selling, to building your dream Dutch home.

 Mortgages are available to expats as well as citizens of the Netherlands.
 That said, the best rates may be reserved for permanent residents and citizens.
 Generally speaking, though, getting a mortgage is quite accessible to expats.
 There are several different kinds of mortgages, but the two most common are a linear mortgage (lineaire hypotheek) and an annuity mortgage (annuïteiten hypotheek).

 Fortunately, mortgage interest rates are very low, with some banks even offering 100% mortgages.
-Mortgage rates are currently at historic lows and, if you’re interested, you can use this mortgage calculator to estimate your potential mortgage terms.
 Be sure to speak to a financial advisor to understand which would be more appropriate for your financial and family situation.
 For more information, read our guide to getting a Dutch mortgage.

 Selling a home in the Netherlands